Dynamic Collaboration

 Major: Psychology and ABT (Agricultural and Medical Biotechnology)

-Botshelo is a sophomore student at UK from Johannesburg, South Africa, who is studying psychology and Agricultural and Biomedical Technology.
-Fascinated by the intersection that exists between psychology and medicine, he currently pursues research interests in the psychological and neurological expression of trauma.
-He aims to gain a holistic understanding of the social determinants of health through his interest in health equity research and healthcare.
+Botshelo is a sophomore at the University of Kentucky, originally from Johannesburg, South Africa.
+He is studying psychology and agricultural and biomedical technology.
+Fascinated by the intersection between psychology and medicine, he currently pursues research interests in the psychological and neurological expression of trauma.
+He aims to gain a holistic understanding of the social determinants of health through his interest in health research and health care.
 He supports his fellow students as a calculus tutor and peer mentor.
-He also enjoys music and film making in his spare time.
+He also enjoys music and filmmaking in his spare time.

 Eduardo Soria Chiroque